alvaro72/loginlogo/README.md

 Scroll down to **Login Logo Section**.

-There you can change Welcome Jenkins message and add Extra CSS on Login Page.
+There you can change **Welcome Jenkins message** and add **Extra CSS** on Login Page.

-For example if you want to use images in Extra CSS, here is how to do with background.png.
+For example if you want to use images in Extra CSS, here is how to do with _background.png_.

 ```
 body {